SaturnTsen/NSGA-II/README.md

 2. Run NSGA-II (or modified NSGA-II) for the specified number of iterations.
 3. Save experimental results (e.g., Pareto coverage, iteration count, etc.) as JSON files in the `data/` directory.
+4. Log running information in the `data/` directory.

 Run `./build/nsgaii --help` for a more detailed overview of the arguments.